 3 – Understanding the Platforms

-As a follow up the understanding regulations, understanding the platforms is essential to minimizing risks.
+As a follow up on the understanding regulations, understanding the platforms is essential to minimize risks.
 A good example of the differences between platforms is the P2P lending platform called Viainvest.
 Viainvest is a P2P lending platform like most other platforms.
 However, Viainvest withholds taxes from your income (made in specific countries).
 A platform like Mintos does not withhold investors’ income to taxes.
 However, Viainvest states that they interpret the legislation from certain countries, making them obligated to make such actions.
 Another blogger from the P2P lending community has kept away from Viainvest.
-He simply do not want the go through the hassle.
+He simply does not want the go through the hassle.
 You can read his reasoning here.

 This is an example of a mismatch in the interpretation from the different platforms.
 Therefore, understanding the legislation and regulation will help you to know how to tackle such challenges.
 Furthermore, whether or not you want to invest in such platforms.

 4 – Keep Your Head in the Game

 Getting into emotional distress is quite easy when you see your investment accounts decrease in value.
 However, just like stocks the value of your P2P lending accounts can decrease.

 To keep your head in the game it is important not to get greedy or fearful.
 This will require some discipline.
 Jumping all in with your entire savings account when a new project yielding 22% becomes available is a very bad idea.
 That is not to say you should not try to benefit from such a situation.
 However, you should consider investing a small percentage of your overall portfolio rather than going all in.